seer9/atlas-higher_level_programming/javascript-web_scraping/README.md

-For this project ill be touching on web scraping and reading file text.
+For this project ill be touching on web scraping and reading and writing files.